IRSAAtUMn/RWorkshop17/README.md

     3. Create an Rmd for your chapter of the book.
 The file should start with a number that indicates its order in the book.
 For example the first Intro to R chapter is named "01-IntroToR.Rmd".

+    4. "Build the book".
+This will update the files in the "docs" folder of your project.

-    4. "Build the book" and push the changes to the "docs" folder to github.
+    5. Push the changes to the "docs" folder to github.